Bulbul0017/Airveda-Assignment/README.md

 # Airveda-Assignment

-This is the submission for an assignment given by AirVeda.
+This is the submission for an assignment given by Airveda.

 ## Run Locally